conan-io/docs/conanfile_py.rst

 Using ``conanfile.py``
 ----------------------

-If you know a little bit about python you can use ``conanfile.py`` to automatically invoke your build system and take advantage of, among many other things, managing all settings and options of your requirements.
+If the expresiveness of the ``conanfile.txt`` is not enough for your use case, or if you want to further automate your project building with automatic management of settings and options, you can use a ``conanfile.py``, which is an equivalent python version.

 Migrate from ``conanfile.txt``
 ..............................

-If you have a ``conanfile.txt`` file, the conversion to ``conanfile.py`` is quite easy.
+If you have a ``conanfile.txt`` file, the conversion to a ``conanfile.py`` is quite easy.

-Let's take a look at the complete ``conanfile.txt`` from the previous example with POCO library, in which we have added a couple of extra generators
+Let's take a look at the complete ``conanfile.txt`` from the previous *timer* example with POCO library, in which we have added a couple of extra generators

 .. code-block:: text